Hellebore: Horticulture

 Hellebores are widely grown in United States Department of Agriculture hardiness zones 5a to 8b gardens for decorative purposes.
 They are particularly valued by gardeners for their winter and early spring flowering period; the plants are surprisingly frost-resistant and many are evergreen.
 Also of value is their shade tolerance.
 Many species of hellebore have green or greenish-purple flowers and are of limited garden value, although Corsican hellebore (H. argutifolius), a robust plant with pale green, cup-shaped flowers and attractive leathery foliage, is widely grown.
 So is the 'stinking hellebore' or setterwort (H. foetidus), which has drooping clusters of small, pale green, bell-shaped flowers, often edged with maroon, which contrasts with its dark evergreen foliage.
 H. foetidus 'Wester Flisk', with red-flushed flowers and flower stalks, is becoming popular, as are more recent selections with golden-yellow foliage.

 The so-called Christmas rose (H. niger), a traditional cottage garden favourite, bears its pure white flowers (which often age to pink) in the depths of winter; large-flowered cultivars are available, as are pink-flowered and double-flowered selections.

-The most popular hellebores for garden use are H. orientalis and its colourful hybrids, H. × hybridus (Lenten rose)..
+The most popular hellebores for garden use are H. orientalis and its colourful hybrids, H. × hybridus (Lenten rose).
 In the northern hemisphere, they flower in early spring, around the period of Lent, and are often known as Lenten hellebores, oriental hellebores, or Lenten roses.
 They are excellent for bringing early colour to shady herbaceous borders and areas between deciduous shrubs and under trees.

-The cultivar ='Walhero' (sometimes listed under H. × hybridus) has won the Royal Horticultural Society's Award of Garden Merit.